byhringo/p5-gcoderenderer/README.md

+This little app animates .gcode files in 3D.

 Known bugs:

-- Flickering on line edges in 3D mode
-- Performance sucks
+- Performance is awful

-Upcoming features:

-- Color change